istio/istio.io/_docs/tasks/security/role-based-access-control.md

 * Deploy the [BookInfo]({{home}}/docs/guides/bookinfo.html) sample application.

- > Note: Some sample configurations we use below are not in the current Istio release yet.
+ *> Note: Some sample configurations we use below are not in the current Istio release yet.
 So before you continue, you need to copy the following configuration files from https://github.com/istio/istio/tree/master/samples/bookinfo/kube to "samples/bookinfo/kube" directory under where you installed Istio.
-The files include `bookinfo-add-serviceaccount.yaml` (replace the original one), `istio-rbac-enable.yaml`, `istio-rbac-namespace.yaml`, `istio-rbac-productpage.yaml`, `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.
+The files include `bookinfo-add-serviceaccount.yaml` (replace the original one), `istio-rbac-enable.yaml`, `istio-rbac-namespace.yaml`, `istio-rbac-productpage.yaml`, `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.*

+* In this task, we will enable access control based on Service Accounts, which are cryptographically authenticated in the Istio mesh.
+In order to give different microservices different access privileges, we will create some service accounts and redeploy BookInfo microservices running under them.

-* Run the following command to
+  Run the following command to
   * Create service account `bookinfo-productpage`, and redeploy the service `productpage` with the service account.
   * Create service account `bookinfo-reviews`, and redeploy the services `reviews` (deployments `reviews-v2` and `reviews-v3`) with the service account.